brainlife/docs/docs/tutorial/t1w-tutorial-practice.md

 ### 2. Copying data from at least *three* open projects.

 The next task in this practice is to copy the anatomical (neuro/anat/t1w) datatypes from at least *three* open projects on brainlife.io.
+Copy over 10 subjects total.
 You will need to archive the data and take a screenshot of the archives page with your archived data.

 ### 3. Crop & reorient the anatomical data.